arjungulzzz/ErrorAnalysis/README.md

 *   **Dynamic Data Fetching**: Retrieves error logs from a configurable backend service.
 *   **Time-Based Filtering**: Filter logs by preset time ranges (e.g., "Last 4 hours") or a custom date range.
 *   **Interactive Table**: Sort, filter, and view detailed log data.
-*   **Data Grouping**: Group logs by common attributes like Host, Repository, or Error Code.
+*   **Multi-Column Data Grouping**: Group logs by multiple attributes like Host, Repository, or Error Code in a nested view.
 *   **Error Trend Visualization**: A chart that displays the frequency of errors over time.